microsoft/pyright/docs/mypy-comparison.md

 By default, mypy skips all functions or methods that do not have type annotations.
 This is a common source of confusion for mypy users who are surprised when type violations in unannotated functions go unreported.
 If the option `--check-untyped-defs` is enabled, mypy performs type checking for all functions and methods.

+Mypy supports the `typing.no_type_check` decorator.
+This decorator does not make sense for language servers, so it is ignored by pyright.

 ### Inferred Return Types